Prosperity follows you.

 While the above attachments are ideal, we are all human.
 Consequently, as caregivers, we may miss an opportunity for attachment, and as children, we may not recognize or see attachment bids as such.
 Considering these experiences, we have attachment breaks where we may not feel we have a solid foundation to explore and take risks.
 Instead, we become fearful, confused, and insecure, to where we may experience depressive or anxious symptoms.
 Referencing the attachment theory, people with these attachment experiences may have anxious/preoccupied attachment, dismissive/avoidant attachment, or fearful/avoidant/disorganized attachments.

 In relationship therapy, our relationship therapists & counselors will help you understand the type of attachment style you and your partner have.
+You may be feeling stuck with the attachment style you have, but you do not have to!
 You will also learn how these attachment styles interplay with one another.
 Commonly, there is a chaser and distancer in the relationship based on attachment styles.
 You will explore how this dynamic plays out and how to make it work for you.
-Moreover, you will learn how to work toward secure attachment with one another by giving each other new experiences where attachment bids are given and received.
+If your partner or yourself has one of the anxious attachment styles explained above, relationship counseling will help you work toward a secure attachment style.
+Being in a relationship with someone who has an anxious attachment style can negatively impact one’s mental health.
+Therefore, learning how to develop a secure attachment will help your mental health and your partner’s.

 Emotionally Focused Couples Therapy & Counseling